 Electronic payee statements.
 If your employees give their consent, you may be able to furnish Copies B, C, and 2 of Forms W-2 to your employees electronically.
 See Pub.
-15-A for additional information.
+15-A, Employer's Supplemental Tax Guide, for additional information.